fernandoscalia/savantlabs-test-fernandoscalia/README.md

-## React + TypeScript + Vite

-# This application was created with the default template using: React + TypeScript + Vite.
+## This application was created with the default template using: React + TypeScript + Vite.

 To run the application, please follow the steps:
 1- clone the repo: